poissonconsulting/shinybisonpic/inst/helpfiles/plot.md

 #### Plot Data Help

 Explore the ratios of various sex-age groups by selecting any combinations of values.
+The ratio that is plotted is numerator:(denominator + numerator) to avoid issues with undefined or infinite values when numerator or denominator equals zero.

 For the plot to appear, you must: